bbottema/simple-java-mail/MAINTAINER_WORKFLOW.md

 2. Verify the new version exists in Maven Central.
 3. Verify the published sources contain license headers.
 4. Verify `cli-module` includes `standalone-cli.tar` and `standalone-cli.zip`.
-5. Create or update the GitHub release with a self-contained body that permanently records the tagged release's changes, compatibility notes, and relevant verification.
+5. Create or update the GitHub release with a self-contained, tag-specific body that permanently records that version's changes and compatibility notes without internal verification evidence.
 6. Attach the release assets: CLI standalone archives and sample logging configs.
 7. Close the release milestone after all fixed issues are closed.
 8. Fast-forward `develop` to `master` and push `develop`.